This article contains compensated links; please read my disclaimer for more information.

 Summer is the high season for visiting Oslo.
 All the things you can see in Oslo in winter you can also experience in summer, but get a different experience.
 Although the public holidays in Norway are through the whole of July, and citizens always leave town, this is the time for tourist to explore the city.

-The average temperature for months of June, July, and August is +16C, with the warmest average for the three month +25C.
+The average temperature for June, July, and August is +16C, with the warmest average for the three month +25C.
 Note of caution – it can rain a lot during summer in Norway, so always bring a jacket and a sweater.
 If you are “lucky” you will get to experience all four seasons in one day 🙂

 Top things to do and see in Oslo in summer